-Candidates advancing to the second round will be notified the week of September 25th and will be given an audition time between 10 AM and 1 PM.
+Candidates advancing to the second round will be notified by Wednesday October 4th and will be given an audition time between 10 AM and 1 PM on October 7th.
 Live auditions will be held at UCLA.

 All excerpt packets include additional excerpts.
 You are only required to play the standard section excerpts.
 Other excerpts are only required if you are auditioning for a specific position (principal position, piccolo flute, bass clarinet, Eb clarinet, English Horn, contrabassoon, etc…).

 Rehearsals are typically held Saturday mornings from 9 AM to 12 PM (with a 15-minute break).

 Our rehearsal venue is dependent on the performance venue, but is generally in or near the LA area, at UCLA by default.

 There are 4 to 5 Saturday rehearsals depending on the program, and guest artist.
 Normally, concerts are scheduled for Sunday with a 1.5-hour dress rehearsal, and a 1.5 hour meal break in between (meal provided).

 Our third season will host 2-3 concert programs.

 Our full concert calendar will be available by September to applicants so they can check conflicts before committing to the fellowship.